2020 Exploration Competition

 Gender-based analysis plus

-NFRF is intended to support meritorious projects that are not currently funded or could not easily be funded through existing funding opportunities offered by the agencies.
-Therefore, applications will need to clearly demonstrate that they are combining at least two disciplines that do not traditionally collaborate together or combining them in a novel way.
-The application must also explain why an interdisciplinary approach is required and/or the added value of this approach to the research problem.
+Applications must clearly demonstrate that the proposal integrates approaches from at least two disciplines that do not traditionally collaborate together, or combines them in a novel way.
+The application must also explain why an interdisciplinary approach is required, and/or the added value this approach brings to the research problem.

 - proposing unique directions;